 Finally, the GST Bill has been approved by the Rajya Sabha and now it will go to the lower house for some rectification in the amendment.
 After receiving majority upvotes (203 votes) in the house, it is likely to be implemented by the 3rd quarter of 2017.
 There have been a lot of questions regarding the GST among the general public.
-So, Here we are presenting some common FAQs that will explain every single stage of GST and its benefit.
+So, Here we are presenting some common FAQs that will explain every single stage of GST and its benefits.

 Q.1) What is GST (Goods and Services Tax)?

 ==> Goods and Service tax is a single tax regime for the whole economy which will convert the whole nation into one marketplace.
 It is a single tax on the Goods and Services which were first levied by all the middle people right from manufacturer to retailer.
-The details will be available at every stage of value addition which will give a brief data about the previous tax paid which will make GST only on the added value on the stage, not on the previously paid taxes.
+The details will be available at every stage of value addition which will give brief data about the previous tax paid which will make GST only on the added value on the stage, not on the previously paid taxes.

 Q.2) What are the benefits of Goods and Services Tax?